learn-co-students/sinatra-user-auth-v-000/README.md

 1. Gets the new user's name, email, and password from the `params` hash.
 2. Uses that info to create and save a new instance of `User`.
 For example: `User.create(name: params[:name], email: params[:email], password: params[:password])`.
 3. Signs the user in once they have completed the sign-up process.
 It would be annoying if you had to create a new account on a site and *then* sign in immediately afterwards.
-So, in the same controller route in which we create a new user, we set the `session[:id]` equal to the new user's ID, effectively logging them in.
+So, in the same controller route in which we create a new user, we set the `session[:user_id]` equal to the new user's ID, effectively logging them in.
 4. Finally, we redirect the user somewhere else, such as their personal homepage.

 ## Project Structure